SzilvasiPeter/fastapi-kubernetes-minikube/README.md

 A scheduled job (`CronJob`) performs log rotation on the logging folder, and it executes every minute.
 The job also mounts the logging directory and a log rotation config file (`ConfigMap`).
 The configuration file is put under the `/etc/logrotate.d` folder.
 The `copytruncate` option is important because it can be used when some program cannot be told to close its log file and thus might *continue writing* (appending) to the previous log file forever.
 In other words, the web service can't write to the log file if the option is omitted.

-There is an additional archiver job that compresses the log folder content and then deletes the old log folders.
+There is an additional archiver job that compresses the log folder content and then deletes them.
 The archiving is implemented in Python and containerized to be deployed as a cron job.
 It stores the archived folders in the `archives` directory using the `archived_<current_date>.tar.gz` file format.
 The archive folder is also attached to the mounted path.

 # Prerequisites